 Understanding What Trip Insurance Covers

-Before deciding if trip insurance is worth it, it’s essential to understand what it covers.
+Before deciding if trip insurance is worth it and fits in your budget, it’s essential to understand what it covers.
 Trip insurance typically includes the following.

 Trip Cancellation and Interruption